hyperglance/aws-rule-automations/README.md

 > Note: The above Access and Secrets are examples, only.
 Please substitute the values that are appropriate for your environement.

+Alternatively, credentials can be provided in the terraform file, or managed by [Leapp](https://github.com/Noovolari/leapp) or similar.

 ### Clone / Download the repository:

 Clone the repository: